Bradley Fritts

-Bradley Fritts is a Republican member-elect of the Illinois House of Representatives for the 74th district.
-The 74th district includes all or parts of DeKalb, LaSalle, Lee, Ogle, and Whiteside counties in north-central Illinois.
-Upon being sworn in, he will be the youngest member of the Illinois House of Representatives and its first member born after the year 2000.
+Bradley J. Fritts (born January 8, 2000) is an American politician.
+He is a Republican member of the Illinois House of Representatives for the 74th district, encompassing all or parts of DeKalb, LaSalle, Lee, Ogle, and Whiteside counties in north-central Illinois.
+He is currently the youngest member of the Illinois House of Representatives and its first member born after the year 2000.

+Early life and education

-Fritts has a bachelor's degree in agricultural and consumer economics from the University of Illinois at Urbana-Champaign.
+Fritts has a Bachelor's degree in agricultural and consumer economics from the University of Illinois at Urbana-Champaign.

+Career

 He is a farmer and substitute teacher by profession.
 A Republican precinct committeeman, Fritts comes from a politically active family; his father Edward Fritts is the township supervisor for Dixon Township and his late uncle John Fritts was the Lee County Treasurer.

 Electoral history

 2022

-In the 2022 Republican primary, Fritts defeated fellow Republican and Mayor of Dixon Liandro Arellano and ran unopposed in the general election.
+In the 2022 Republican primary, Fritts defeated Liandro Arellano, the incumbent Mayor of Dixon, and ran unopposed in the general election.